Frequently Asked Questions for New MVs

 Twirler Auditions: If you are interested in twirling, you must first contact Dr. Polly Middleton, Director of The Marching Virginians, to express your interest as well as indicate your twirling background.
 The audition deadline and parameters will then be given over email along with a deadline date for submission.
 The deadline for video submissions is generally in June!

 What kind of fees will I have to pay to be in the MVs?

 There is an annual activity fee of $50 and that’s it.
 Virtually everything is provided for you!

-The only clothing items we ask you to bring are black marching shoes (Dinkles, Drillmasters, etc.).
+The only clothing items we ask you to bring are black marching shoes (Dinkles, Drillmasters, etc.) and white marching band gloves.
 We will have gloves available for purchase at band camp.

 Do you provide instruments for the football season?